 - Worm fishing requires lots of concentration.

-- In the summertime use a tequila colored 7 inch worm in 6-15 feet of water.
+- In the summertime, use a tequila colored 7 inch worm in 6-15 feet of water.
 The bass can't resist it.
 Slowly lift and jiggle the worm across the bottom.
-You can also cast the worm under high docks (1-2 feet above the water) and snag a few good sized shade seekers.
-Good luck! -- Tyler Hanson in "Plesant" AZ
+You can cast the worm under high docks (1-2 feet above the water) and snag a few good-sized shade seekers.
+Good luck!

-- When fishing in a murky farm pond try using a green 2-inch worm.
-Reel it in quickly then let it fall.
+- When fishing in a murky farm pond, try using a green 2-inch worm.
+Reel it in quickly, then let it fall.
 Do this over again until it is back to you.
 Try varying the speed of how fast you are reeling in.
-This works very well on sunfish and some smallmouth bass. -- b999
+This works very well on sunfish and some smallmouth bass.

-- Here in Ohio I like to use black or purple worms or I go to the Rooster Tail. -- Sean
+- I like to use black or purple worms here in Ohio or go to the Rooster Tail.

 - Try placing a 6-inch plastic worm inside the hollow part of a large tube.
 It works best if the tube and worm are the same colors.
 The fringes on the tube seem to entice the bass.
 Fish the worm with a Texas rig.
-I caught a 6 pound bass using this method. -- David
+I caught a 6-pound bass using this method.

-- I've grown up in Florida fishing canals and small lakes, and found that a "cheap" Wal-Mart brand worm is the most effective bait.
-The Renegade brand "pink twirltail".
-Just simply put it on the hook and cast it.
-Let it drop and then do the usual retrieval process. -- Billy, Palm Bay Florida
+- I've grown up in Florida fishing canals and small lakes and found that a "cheap" Wal-Mart brand worm is the most effective bait.
+The Renegade brand "pink twirl-tail."
+Just put it on the hook and cast it.
+Let it drop, and then do the usual retrieval process.

-- From early May until the end of September I always throw a 7 1/4-inch blue fliptail worm and 8-inch blue Jelly Worm.
-The blue worm seems to work around brush and stumps when the sky is relatively clear on a hot humid day. -- Tom
+- From early May until the end of September, I always throw a 7 1/4-inch blue flip-tail worm and an 8-inch blue Jelly Worm.
+The blue worm works around brush and stumps when the sky is relatively straightforward on a hot, humid day.

-- The craze today is to put a rattle on every jig and worm you throw.
+- Today's craze is putting a rattle on every jig and worm you throw.
 Do minnows rattle as they swim through the water?
-Do worms and snakes make a rattling noise as they slide across the bottom?
+Do worms and snakes rattle as they slide across the bottom?
 I have found that this sound is very unnatural.
-Keep it simple and throw a standard Texas rig with no rattle! -- Big T
+Keep it simple and throw a standard Texas rig with no rattle!

-- When rigging any kind of soft plastic on a Texas rig, put a toothpick in the bottom of the bullet weight, slide in, and break off the pick.
-This is called "picking" and it stops your weight from sliding up your line.
-Good especially for flipping around cover. -- Daniel Langton
+- When rigging any soft plastic on a Texas rig, put a toothpick in the bottom of the bullet weight, slide in, and break off the pick.
+This is called "picking," which stops your weight from sliding up your line.
+Good, especially for flipping around the cover.

-- If you're at a lake that is really dark and shady use very bright colors.
-However if you get a worm that is the same shade as the water except the tail part, you will get very good hits. -- Ben
+- Suppose you're at a dark and shady lake using very bright colors.
+However, if you get a worm that is the same shade as the water except for the tail part, you will get perfect hits.

-- When I am fishing with plastic worms I like to find a nice murky warm spot with an excellent cover of weeds on the surface.
-I use a weightless Texas rig and skim the worm across the surface, and then slowly retrieve it.
-I pause it, letting the worm slowly fall off the cover.
-I usually get nailed as soon as my worm reaches about a foot under the surface. -- Charlie
+- When fishing with plastic worms, I like to find a nice murky warm spot with an excellent cover of weeds on the surface.
+I use a weightless Texas rig, skim the worm across the surface, and slowly retrieve it.
+Then, I pause it, letting the worm slowly fall off the cover.
+I usually get nailed when my worm reaches about a foot under the surface.

-- If you like fishing plastic worms you know that if the fish are biting you can easily go through a whole bag of worms in a few short hours.
-Most of the time if you don't lose the worm, the head will be all ripped up from catching all those fish.
+- If you like fishing plastic worms, you know that if the fish are biting, you can easily go through a whole bag of worms in a few short hours.
+Most of the time, if you don't lose the worm, the head will be all ripped up from catching all those fish.
 To save a lot of money on jig and spinnerbait trailers, pinch off the bad part of the worm and use the rest as trailers!!!
-The color combinations are endless and you have many different size and style options. -- Chris Simmons
+The color combinations are endless, and you have many different sizes and style options.

 - Most professional anglers don't aim right on a floating log or bass hideouts when casting.
-They usually cast the bait a foot or so near it.
-Also use a hidden weight hook when casting near those areas. -- Daniel Seo
+Instead, they usually cast the bait a foot or so near it.
+Also, use a hidden weight hook when casting near those areas.

 - I like to use motor oil color.
-I out-fished my friend on clear water and a hot day 11:1 with the forgotten motor oil worm.
-We had used everything we had, then I pulled out the motor oil and had one of the best days I have ever had. -- bamaplumbcrazy
+So I out-fished my friend on clear water and a hot day at 11:1 with the forgotten motor oil worm.
+We had used everything we had, then I pulled out the motor oil and had one of the best days I have ever had.

-- When fishing in the morning use a lighter colored worm.
-Also do a continuous slight jerking motion to cover more ground, but make sure the motion is not to big. -- Grant from Georgia
+- When fishing in the morning, use a lighter-colored worm.
+Also, make a continuous slight jerking motion to cover more ground, but make sure the motion is not too big.